PAJEAN/WebXAII/README.md

 This command uses Webpack to bundle and optimize the frontend application.
 The output will be placed in the [`dist`](./dist) folder.

-You can then serve the contents of the `dist` folder using any static file server.
+You can then serve the contents of the `dist` folder.

 ---